-We have entered a new Net-Zero Energy reality – one in which we can design and construct buildings that produce (on site) all the energy they need – and we can do so within current project budgets and schedules.
-According to the New Buildings Institute, the last seven years has seen a 75 percent increase in the number of buildings verified as zero-energy and a 93 percent increase in the number of buildings tracking toward zero-energy – encouraging statistics that offer hope as we face the ever-increasing impacts of global climate change.
+We have entered a new Net-Zero Energy reality – one in which we can design and construct buildings that produce (on-site) all the energy they need – and we can do so within current project budgets and schedules.
+According to the New Buildings Institute, the last seven years have seen a 75 percent increase in the number of buildings verified as zero-energy and a 93 percent increase in the number of buildings tracking toward zero-energy – encouraging statistics that offer hope as we face the ever-increasing impacts of global climate change.
 Although complex, the process of creating high-performance buildings should not be perceived as overwhelming.
 It can be applied to a variety of building typologies and has definite synergies that align well with the characteristics and opportunities of school design.
-My work over the past decade on high-performance, zero-energy schools, most recently the NeoCity Academy in Osceola County, FL (see page X), has provided several key lessons that are essential to achieving success on these project types.
+My work over the past decade on high-performance, zero-energy schools, most recently the NeoCity Academy in Osceola County, FL has provided several key lessons that are essential to achieving success on these project types.

 Lesson One.
 Doing nothing is a huge risk.
 Globally, the scientific community has reached a consensus on mankind’s contribution to the impact of climate change.
 Knowing this, our path to correcting these impacts should be clear: Eliminate waste; achieve the highest levels of efficiency; seek to heal the damage already done.
 Buildings account for 40 percent of the energy consumed in the US and 36 percent of the CO2 emissions.
-We spend $400 billion a year to power our homes, businesses and schools and 30 percent ($120B) of that is wasted via old, poorly detailed, inefficient buildings and systems, and failing infrastructure.
+We spend $400 billion a year to power our homes, businesses, and schools, and 30 percent ($120B) of that is wasted via old, poorly detailed, inefficient buildings and systems, and failing infrastructure.
 Increasing costs and increasingly frequent and severe weather events have created the need to build better, more cost-effective, more resilient facilities.
 Without changing our processes for the design and construction of our built environment and how we live in those spaces we will only make that situation worse.

 Lesson Two.
 Every project is unique.
 Everything from location (urban/suburban/rural) to micro and regional climate issues, to available infrastructure and jurisdictional politics, is different from one project to the next.
 Therefore, you must fully investigate these and other outside conditions and their influence on the project.
 These factors are the filters that will help determine project goals early in the process so the project team can live by them throughout the project.
 These goals are determined by the owner stakeholder group, are ranked in order of importance, and become the filter through which every decision is made throughout the design and construction process.